-For Ground 3, Petitioner states: "Bell disclosed a Phase 2 Pilot Study involving 11 PNH patients treated with eculizumab over a period of 12 weeks-identical to that disclosed in Hillmen. . . .
+For Grounds 2 and 3, Petitioner states: "Bell disclosed a Phase 2 Pilot Study involving 11 PNH patients treated with eculizumab over a period of 12 weeks-identical to that disclosed in Hillmen. . . .
 Given the substantial overlap, a POSA would have had ample reason to combine Hillmen and Bell, with a reasonable expectation of success at achieving the claimed subject matter."
 Pet.
-36-37 (citations omitted).
-With respect to Ground 4, which substitutes Hill '05 for Hillmen, Petitioner again applies essentially "the same reasons discussed above in Ground 3.
-See Pet 44-46; Ex.
-1002 ¶¶ 115-120.

-Responding to these contentions, Patent Owner notes that, "Grounds 3 and 4 rely upon Hillmen or Hill, respectively, as the sole prior art allegedly disclosing the claimed element of an antibody comprising "a heavy chain consisting of SEQ ID NO: 2 and a light chain consisting of SEQ ID NO: 4" in claims 1 and 3 of the '880 patent," but "neither Hillmen nor Hill disclosed the claimed antibody sequence either expressly or inherently."
+37-38 (citations omitted).
+Responding to these contentions, Patent Owner notes that, "Grounds 2 and 3 rely upon Hillmen as the sole prior art allegedly disclosing the claimed element of an antibody comprising 'a heavy chain consisting of SEQ ID NO: 2 and a light chain consisting of SEQ ID NO: 4' . . . . [but] Hillmen did not disclose the claimed antibody sequence either expressly or inherently."
 Prelim.
 Resp.
-51. Patent Owner's point is well taken.
+52-53.
+Patent Owner's point is well taken.

-As discussed in Sections II(D)(2) and II(E)(2) above, Petitioner has not established that Hillmen or Hill '05 inherently disclose the IgG2/IgG4 heavy chain constant region of SEQ ID No. 2, and the Petition sets forth no additional argument on that subject in support of Grounds 3 and 4.
-Petitioner also does not argue, nor do we discern, that the required sequence is taught in Bell or Wang.
-Accordingly, Petitioner has not demonstrated a reasonable likelihood that claims 1 and 3 are unpatentable over the combinations of Hillmen, Hill '0-5, Bell, and Wang set forth in Grounds 3 and 4.
+As discussed in Section II(D)(2), above, Petitioner has not established that Hillmen inherently discloses the IgG2/IgG4 heavy chain constant region of SEQ ID NO: 2, and the Petition sets forth no additional argument on that subject in support of Grounds 2 and 3.
+Petitioner also does not argue, nor do we discern, where the required sequence is taught in Bell or Wang.
+Accordingly, Petitioner has not demonstrated a reasonable likelihood that claims 4-6 are unpatentable over the combinations of Hillmen, Bell, and Wang set forth in Grounds 2 and 3.

-G. Obviousness in view of Bell, Bowdish, Evans, and Wang (Ground 5)
+F. Obviousness in view of Bell, Bowdish, Evans, and Wang (Grounds 4 and 5)

-In Ground 5, Petitioner challenges claims 1-3 as obvious over the combination of Bell, Bowdish, Evans, and Wang.
+Petitioner challenges claims 1-5 and 7-10 as obvious in view of Bell, Bowdish, and Evans (Ground 4), and claim 6 further in view of Wang (Ground 5).
 Pet.
-46-58.
+45-60.
 Patent Owner opposes.
 Prelim.
 Resp.
-54-58.
-For the purpose of determining whether or not to institute inter partes review, we focus on claim 2.19
+56-61; see also id. at 55.
+For the purpose of institution, we focus on claim 1.